iammerrick/react-sourcerer/README.md

 </Import>
 ```

-Ofcourse the patterns can be as sophisticated as you'd like them to be, and because React is awesome you can even observe changes in the code (componentDidUpdate).
+Of course the patterns can be as sophisticated as you'd like them to be, and because React is awesome you can even observe changes in the code (componentDidUpdate).